mthh/jenkspy/README.rst

    using *appveyor*).
 -  Getting the break values! (and fast!).
 No fancy functionnality provided, but contributions/forks/etc are welcome.
--  Other python implementations are currently existing.
+-  Other python implementations are currently existing but not as fast nor available on PyPi.

 .. |Build Status travis| image:: https://travis-ci.org/mthh/jenkspy.svg?branch=master
    :target: https://travis-ci.org/mthh/jenkspy